AlexanderTroup/chess-mate/README.md

 Instead of programming behaviour to switch between quiz, replicate challenge and examples etc I should just use react-router so that it can all be shown in the browser as well!

 Small change: Justify Center the board so it doesn't look disasterous on mobile!
 Maybe start lookig at flexbox?

+## Challenges

+Dragging seems to be not possible on mobile for the chessboard lib we're using.
+That suggests that we may need to re-implement the whole thing.
+It also doesn't pass any of the accessibility checks.